MaksBid/rasterizer/README.md

     *   Object vertices are transformed from world space to camera space, then to screen space.
     *   Rotation and translation matrices are used for camera and object manipulation.
 *   **Clipping**:
-    *   Basic near-plane clipping for lines to prevent rendering issues when objects are too close to or behind the camera.
+    *   Basic near-plane clipping for lines and triangles to prevent rendering issues when objects are too close to or behind the camera.
 *   **Real-time Updates**:
     *   Displays current camera position (X, Y, Z) and orientation matrix.
     *   Canvas resizes dynamically with the browser window.

 ## How to Run

-1. Ensure all project files (`index.html`, `app.js`, `canvas.js`, `math.js`, `exampleobjects.js`, `styles.css`) are in the same directory.
+1. Ensure you have Node.js and TypeScript installed (`npm install -g typescript`).
+2. Clone the repository or copy the project files.
+3. Navigate to the project directory (`D:\stuff\js\rasterizer`) and run `tsc` to compile the TypeScript files from the `src` directory to the `dist` directory.
-2. Open the `index.html` file in a modern web browser that supports ES6 modules.
+4. Open the `index.html` file in a modern web browser that supports ES6 modules.
+The compiled JavaScript files in the `dist` directory will be loaded.

 ## Controls